ZsoltMolnarrr/CombatSpells/README.md

 - ✍️ Spells defined in JSON format
 - ⚙️ Spells have a set of different mechanical behaviours:
     - Cast options: duration, mode of release (charged or channeled)
-    - Targeting mode: Area, Beam, Cursor, Projectile
+    - Targeting mode: Area, Beam, Cursor, Projectile, Meteor
-    - Impact actions: Damage, Heal, StatusEffect
+    - Impact actions: Damage, Heal, StatusEffect, Teleport, Spawn
     - Cost: exhaust (hunger), item (runes), cooldown (time), durability, consume effects
+    - Support for various archery skills

 Fancy audio and visuals
 - 🔈 Spells have sound effects: at the start of casting, while casting, at release, at impact